Interview by Daniela Silva

 As architects, this is our main objective, to create a tendency where robotics and computation associate with design to enhance our capacity of using the space.
 We believe that the possibilities are already made, so it is only a matter of motivation.

-With the evolution of digital fabrication and the easy access to technologies such as Arduino or a Raspberry PI allied with internet open source tutorials, everyone can achieve the most creative solutions for the most creative problems; it is only a matter of motivation.
+With the evolution of digital fabrication and easy access to technologies such as Arduino or a Raspberry PI allied with internet open source tutorials, everyone can achieve the most creative solutions for the most creative problems; it is only a matter of motivation.

 It is easy to imagine a future not so distant where instead of evolving the final product.
 We were evolving the middle product, giving the people the power to decide which product they need.
 We believe that the only barrier to this reality is humanity itself.

 The collective comprises three people, each one of us with specific research that evolves today.
-Often the investigations contact ones with the others, and then a dream is created, and from here, we evolve ideas for future installations!
+Often the investigations contact one with the others, and then a dream is created, and from here, we evolve ideas for future installations!

 This piece was placed under a glass dome, which created an interesting physical phenomenon.
 Due to the high temperatures, the air inside of the semi-sphere was going up, bringing the mylar structure with it and creating a vacuum effect.